johnjohnsp1/swf_json_csrf/README.md

 ## Thanks
-Special thanks to the https://twitter.com/emgeekboy, who inspired me to make this repository
+Special thanks to the https://twitter.com/emgeekboy, who inspired me to make this repository.
+Related blog post about this: http://www.geekboy.ninja/blog/exploiting-json-cross-site-request-forgery-csrf-using-flash/

 ## Commits and bug reports are welcome!